 Hiap Joo Bakery & Biscuit Factory 协裕面包西果厂 (Halal)

 Address: 13 Jalan Tan Hiok Nee, Bandar Johor Bahru, 80000 Johor Bahru

 Operating Hours: 8:00AM – 6:00PM (Closed on Sundays)

-Hiap Joo Bakery is one of Johor’s oldest and best known traditional bakery offering good fresh malt-flavoured breads and aromatic banana cakes.
-If you are here for their banana cake like us, go earlier to queue even though the banana cakes will only be ready by noon.
-This bakery shop is established since 1919 and still uses hole-in-the-wall wood fired oven to make fresh cakes and breads.
-This is the best banana cakes I have ever tasted.
-It’s moist and fragrant, and very reasonably priced.
+Hiap Joo Bakery is one of Johor’s oldest and best known traditional bakeries.
+It offers good fresh malt-flavoured breads and aromatic banana cakes.
+If you are here for their banana cake, like us, go earlier to queue even though the banana cakes will only be ready at noon.
+Hiap Joo is established in 1919 and still uses a hole-in-the-wall wood fired oven to make fresh cakes and breads.
+This is the best banana cake I have ever tasted.
+It’s moist, fragrant, and very reasonably priced.
 As there is limited space in the shop, customers have to queue in a row to get into the shop.
-The moment they open, you will see the queue forming up and waiting to purchase the banana cake.

 Restoran Kin Wah (锦华餐室)

 If you want a traditional breakfast, head to Restoran Kin Wah (锦华餐室) near Jalan Tan Hiok Nee “Culture Street” (文化街).
 This is a simple, no-frills kopitiam selling old school breakfast.
 This place serves one of the best coffee and half-boiled eggs in my opinion.
 The coffee is thick, with the right balance of sugar and milk.
 Bring it close to your nose and take in the distinct aroma of the coffee.
 Restoran Kin Hua uses kampung chicken eggs for it’s half boiled eggs.
 The eggs are firmer in texture, but still done perfectly!